 Sure, we all know to write a character who drives action, but what about character reaction?
 The most compelling protagonists not only move action forward, but they remain plugged into the action as it progresses.
 They act on the plot, and react to the plot, in other words.
-They are…wait for it…proactive and reactive protagonists.
-So why do many writers struggle with this idea?
+They are … wait for it … proactive and reactive protagonists.
+So why do many writers struggle with this idea and character reactions in general?

 Writing Active Character Reaction